tempname11/h2/blog/posts/common-renderer.md

 There are limits to this, though.
 Choosing the wrong abstraction can be worse than having none at all.
 It must "support its own weight", so to speak.

 In this case, I decided to factor out all functionality related to the graphics pipeline.
 It's actually deeper than just rendering — the assets are stored and hence loaded differently as well.
-I dubbed this the "GFX" module.
-Soon, "WND" followed — all the code for setting up a "window", doing input- and cursor-related tasks.
-"SND" for sound like seems a good idea as well.
+I dubbed this the `GFX` module.
+Soon, `WND` followed — all the code for setting up a "window", doing input- and cursor-related tasks. `SND` for sound like seems a good idea as well.

 ## III

+Finally I had a `GFX` typeclass and a `Web.GFX'GLES` instance for it.
+The next step was moving this code to the base platform-independent package.
+This mainly involved getting rid of GHCJS-related dependencies, again using the nullary typeclass trick.

+An aside: when you don't have hard time constraints, refactoring one thing can often lead to another and another - you touch them already, so why not redo them properly.
+This can be both a blessing and a curse.
+On one hand you can do a lot of "damage" (in a good sense), on the other you take more time than you expect.